uuyen/docker-birthday-3/tutorial.md

 Flask==0.10.1
 ```

-Create directory templates and edit there **index.html** file to have the same content as below:
+Create `directory` templates and create a **index.html** file in that directory, to have the same content as below:

 ```
 <html>